2010 National League Division Series

-The 2010 National League Division Series (NLDS) were two best-of-five game series to determine the participating teams in the 2010 National League Championship Series.
+The 2010 National League Division Series (NLDS) were two opening round best-of-five-game series in Major League Baseball’s 2010 postseason to determine the participating teams in the 2010 National League Championship Series.
 The three divisional winners and a fourth team—a "Wild Card"—played in two series from October 6 to 11.
 TBS televised all games in the United States.

 Under MLB's playoff format, no two teams from the same division were matched up in the Division Series, regardless of whether their records would normally indicate such a matchup.
 Home field advantage went to the team with the better regular-season record with the exception of the wild card team, which defers home field advantage regardless of record.
 The matchups were: